kmc6/F1/README.md

 ### Loading Source Data

-The extracted CSV files dataset were loaded into a Pandas DataFrame using the `pd.read_csv()` function <insert diagram>.
+The extracted CSV files dataset were loaded into a Pandas DataFrame using the `pd.read_csv()` function.
+The following is a code snippet for loading the drivers.csv source file.

 ```python
 # Declare functions